arunkumar461/emoji-progress-bar/README.md

 ## Features

 - Renders progress bars with a rounded, colorful track and animated emoji trail.
-- Choose any emoji sequence (single or space separated) for the active portion of the bar.
+- Choose any emoji sequence (single or space separated) for the active portion of the bar, or upload an image to glide across the progress.
-- Pick a track filler glyph and tune the indeterminate animation speed.
+- Pick a track filler glyph, tune the indeterminate animation speed, and customise the track/progress colours.
 - Ships with Settings / Preferences UI under `Appearance & Behavior → Emoji Progress Bar`.

 ## Project Layout